NBA Star Malik Beasley's Wife Montana Yao Files for Divorce Amid Larsa Pippen Drama - E! Online

 It's over for Malik Beasley and Montana Yao.

-Just days after Malik made headlines with Larsa Pippen, a source confirms exclusively to E!
+Just days after Malik made headlines with Larsa Pippen, a source confirmed exclusively to E!
 News that the NBA player's wife has filed for divorce.

 "Montana filed for a divorce the day she saw the photos," the insider said.
 "Montana never cheated, and it's not in her character.
 She's not dating anybody.
 She's a family person.
 She's focusing on taking care of her son with her parents.
 They are quarantining together.
 Her son is her first priority."